MicrosoftDocs/ai-builder/ai-builder-docs/use-in-flow-overview.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 Power Automate is a service that helps you create automated workflows between your favorite apps and services to synchronize files, get notifications, collect data, and more.
-Find more information about Power Automate on the [Get started with Power Automate](/flow/getting-started) page.
+More information: [Power Automate docs](https://docs.microsoft.com/power-automate).

 You can use your published AI models, as well as some AI Builder prebuilt models in Power Automate.